mitexleo/fediroma/docs/docs/administration/updating.md

 # Run database migrations
 mix ecto.migrate

-# Update frontend(s).
-See Frontend Configration doc for more information.
+# Update Pleroma-FE frontend to latest develop.
+For other Frontends see Frontend Configration doc for more information.
-mix pleroma.frontend install pleroma-fe --ref stable
+mix pleroma.frontend install pleroma-fe --ref develop

 # Start akkoma (replace with your system service manager's equivalent if different)
 sudo systemctl start akkoma